Nobodyworld/app-accounting-modular/AUTOMATION.md

    tests with coverage gates, and security scanning. `make ci` mirrors the full pipeline for local smoke checks. `make health` runs a full suite of health probes using the CLI, and `make audit` snapshots coverage/complexity metrics via the trace-based fallback for air-gapped environments.
+When coverage data already exists, rerun `tools.audit_metrics` with `--skip-trace` to reuse the stored `.cover` files and refresh only the lightweight metrics.
+   Pair `make health` with `python -m cli.macli inspect-extensions` to verify extension manifests loaded and expose version metadata for release notes.
 2. **Record decisions in docs**.
 Significant architectural or operational changes should be summarised in `ARCHITECTURE_OVERVIEW.md` and the relevant README section.